 The Cain Family

 Virgel Cain opposes school vouchers and his 18-year-old adopted daughter, Nisha Cain, is the reason why.
-She recently graduated from Cactus Shadows High School, which helped her overcome attention-deficit hyperactivity and bipolar disorders.
+She graduated from Cactus Shadows High School, which helped her overcome attention-deficit hyperactivity and bipolar disorders.
 And, like most parents with children enrolled in public schools in Arizona, he fears vouchers will drain resources from quality public school programs for students with disabilities like his daughter's.
 The ACLU of Arizona joined Cain, and other parents and educators in challenging two voucher bills that force taxpayers to pay up to $5 million to subsidize religious instruction.
-The case is now before the Arizona Court of Appeals.